- 01 Format Recovery

 Bonus Tips to Protect USB Data from Formatting

-Knowing useful ticks of protecting USB flash drive, SD card, and external/internal hard drive data from being formatted is also necessary.
+Knowing useful ticks for protecting USB flash drives, SD cards, and external/internal hard drive data from being formatted is also necessary.
 Here we've listed some useful tips to help you protect data on the USB or other storage devices.

 1. Create a Backup of Useful USB Data

 It's always necessary to create a backup of important files on USB.
 You can choose to copy files manually or apply professional file backup software like EaseUS Todo Backup to back up all files in USB automatically with its schedule backup feature.
 You can back up files to a cloud drive in case the local backup gets corrupted or destroyed.

 Checking and repairing existing file system errors in USB will effectively prevent USB inaccessible or RAW issues.
 You can either check and fix USB errors by using CMD or use Error Checking in Properties as listed here:

 Step 1.
 Connect the USB to your PC and open File Explorer.

 Step 2.
 Right-click the USB or storage device that you want to scan, and click on "Properties".